 Graduate students enjoy extensive scientific collaboration with biochemistry faculty, with other departments such as Molecular, Cellular and Developmental Biology, Chemistry, and Physics, and with research institutes such as the BioFrontiers Institute, Joint Institutes of Laboratory Physics (JILA), the Renewable and Sustainable Energy Institute (RASEI).

-Sixty credit hours of coursework is required, consisting of 30 hours of research in BCHM 8991, at least 15 hours in formal courses and the remainder in other courses, such as summer courses, seminar courses, group meeting courses and research in BCHM 6901.
+Sixty credit hours of coursework is required, consisting of 30 hours of research in BCHM 8991, at least 15 hours in formal courses and the remainder in other courses, such as lecture and seminar courses, group meeting courses and research in BCHM 6901.
 All students are required to take a 1-credit course in Scientific Ethics and Responsible Conduct in Research BCHM 5776.

 A minimum grade of B- is required in all courses counting for the PhD degree; students must maintain a cumulative GPA of 3.0 in all formal courses and an overall grade point average of 3.0 or they will be placed on academic probation.
 Students may also be placed on probation if they are not making satisfactory progress in their research.
 Students on probation will not have a high priority for financial support.